Mach1Studios/m1-spatialsystem/README.md

 - Add Camera and fusion orientation to OrientationManager
 - Add Panner position drawing to M1-Player
 - Add windows and linux service handling
+- Add id system to clients to detect more than one M1-Monitor instance
+- Add better angle reset and offset adding management for clients